12 Types of Intimacy Every Marriage Needs to Grow

 10-minute hard-day debrief.

-Use a “same team” phrase consistently.
+Use a “we're on the same team” phrase consistently.

 Ventures